Retirement Planning5 min read

 • Other provinces — Saskatchewan, Manitoba, and the Atlantic provinces each run different income-tested or senior programs.
 Read your province's program before assuming.

 Bottom line: an Ontario or Alberta senior with two routine prescriptions might pay under $200/year.
 A BC senior with the same prescriptions and moderate income could pay $1,500+.
-Check your destination province before retiring there.
+If you're considering where to retire, factor in healthcare costs — they vary by province.

 How Provincial System Spending Compares